python/cpython/Doc/library/unittest.mock.rst

 like :attr:`~Mock.call_args` and :attr:`~Mock.call_args_list`.

-If :attr:`~Mock.side_effect` is set then it will be called after the call has been recorded, so if `side_effect` raises an exception the call is still recorded.
+If :attr:`~Mock.side_effect` is set then it will be called after the call has been recorded, so if :attr:`side_effect` raises an exception the call is still recorded.

 The simplest way to make a mock raise an exception when called is to make